-Shares of each Sub-Fund may be divided into Classes: A, B, C, D, E, G, I and M.
+Shares of each Sub-Fund may be divided into Classes: A, B, C, D, E and I.

-Classes A, B, C, D, E and G within the respective Sub-Fund are intended for retail investors and may differ as to the minimum investment, subsequent investment and holding amounts as indicated for each Sub-Fund in its Supplement.
+Classes A, B, C, D and E within the respective Sub-Fund are intended for retail investors and may differ as to the minimum investment, subsequent investment and holding amounts as indicated for each Sub-Fund in its Supplement.

-Classes I are reserved exclusively to Institutional Investors Institutional Investors who Invest on their own account and, with respect to entities incorporated in the EU, Institutional Investor means Eligible Counterparty and per se Professional Investors as defined under MIFID II.
+Classes I are reserved exclusively to Institutional Investors investing on their own account and, with respect to entities incorporated in the EU, Institutional Investors means Eligible Counterparty and per se Professional Investors as defined under the MIFID II Directive.